jonathandannel/sketched-out/README.md

 # Sketched Out

 Sketched Out is a real-time multiplayer Pictionary-style online drawing game.
 Players join a room and take turns drawing while the others use the chat to guess what they drew.
 Sketched Out was built with React, Express, and Websockets.
+Features include a homemade drawing canvas/tools, real-time drawing and chat, leaderboards, and multiple rooms.

 ![Sketched Out in action](https://i.imgur.com/DSNxMKv.gif)